 Don't Forget About Those Little Extras

-- No extension should be higher than the highest part of the roof
+- There should be no expansion that is higher than the peak of the roof's highest point.

 Here Are Some Tips To Save You A Little Extra Cash:

 As far as we are aware, obtaining planning permission for significant home additions should not be an overly challenging task, provided that the proposed alterations will not have an adverse effect on the natural environment or the community at large.

 If you are considering constructing a sizable addition to your home, it is in your best interest to avoid as much of the bureaucratic red tape as possible that is associated with obtaining planning approval.
 This will save you a great deal of worry, as well as difficulty, money, and time.